-Your Right to Request an Exception (Also Known as a Prior Authorization)
+Your Right to Request an Exception (Prior Authorization)

 The prior authorization process is available to you and your provider to ask the plan to cover your drug if it is not on the formulary or if you would like the plan to cover a quantity greater than what the plan's formulary allows.
-To start a prior authorization please contact Health Plan Services at 303-602-2100.
+To start a prior authorization please contact Health Plan Services at 303-602-2090.